zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 [start of dialog]

 Toshi:  You can’t go outside looking like that!
-Wh at are you thinking?
+What are you thinking?

 Celeste:  I’m exercising my right of free speech.
-I’ve put on these clothes and painted my body this way to protest the treatment o f women.
+I’ve put on these clothes and painted my body this way to protest the treatment of women.
 I want to send a message.

 Toshi:  You’re crazy if you think people are going to take you seriously.
 What you’re wearing is offensive and those messages pain ted on your body are hate speech.